Under Queensland laws, both property owners and tenants/residents have responsibilities for electrical safety in a rental property.

 Safety switches protect people from electric shock.
 They shut off electricity supply when a current leakage is detected.
 This avoids serious electric shock and possible electric burns by stopping the current flowing through a person.
 It’s important that the property manager/owner and tenants/residents know where the safety switches are located at the property.

 All power point circuits in rental properties must have a safety switch attached.
-If a safety switch isn’t present, the property owner must ensure a safety switch has been installed for the power points within six months of the tenancy agreement.
+If a safety switch isn’t present, the property owner must ensure an approved safety switch is installed as soon as practical once a proposed tenancy agreement has been sent to the tenant.

 Safety switches should be regularly tested by the property manager/owner or the tenant.
 The responsibility for testing can be discussed at the start of a tenancy agreement.
 The Electrical Safety Office (ESO) recommends that testing should be done every three months using the test button.
 If the safety switch does not cut the power to the connected circuit when tested, the tenant should alert the emergency repair contact in their tenancy agreement immediately.